koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

 ---
 During the dark side of quarantine, I had to keep my hands busy, and instead of writing on this blog (_sorry_!)
 I **started streaming on Twitch** instead.
-To add some **interactivity with my viewers**, I decided to create my own bot to display custom Images and GIFs with a text that my viewers could decided...
-Basically a Meme Generator!
-This is **the story of designing it, building it in Go and running it Heroku** 🤩
+To add some **interactivity with my viewers**, I made my own bot to let my viewers create and display custom Images and GIFs...
+Basically, a Meme Generator!
+This is **the story of designing it, building it in Go, and running it Heroku** 🤩

 <!--more-->